Noodle866/2025_world_tariff_data/README.md

 # How to Use

 * 1 clone the Repository
 * 2 open "data_vizualization" directory
 * 3 open "2025Tariffs" in visual Studio code
-  * 3.1 make sure to have extentions Open in browser & Live Server
+  * 3.1 make sure to have extentions "Open in Browser & "Live Server"
-* 4.
+* 4 From there, right click the index.html file and select "Open in Default Browser"
+* 5 Your default browser will open where you will find are world map with countries and the percentage they are being tariffed at.

 The Data